20 Ancient Greek Flower Myths

 Hera then sent a horse-fly to sting Io, driving her to wander the world without respite, during her wanderings Io came across Prometheus, who advised Io how she would be restored to human form and become the ancestress of the greatest hero of all times, Heracles.

-Attis, a shepherd, son of the Mother of the gods, Cybele, was either gored to death by a wild boar whilst resting under a pine tree, or, depending on which myth you read, he emasculated himself and bled to death.
+Attis, a shepherd and son of Cybele, Mother of the gods, was either gored to death by a wild boar whilst resting under a pine tree, or, depending on which myth you read, he castrated himself and bled to death.

 Violets are said to have sprung from his blood and in memory of Attis, the priests of Cybele ritually self-mutilated themselves in the same way.